-“The Hawaiian cultural principles and culture-based education framework form a kahua (foundation) upon which our kumu and leaders can continue our work to define and establish world-class, Hawaiian culture-based education for our haumāna, families and school community,” said Dr. Holoua Stender, KS vice president for Education.
+“The Hawaiian cultural principles and culture-based education framework form a kahua (foundation) upon which our kumu and leaders can continue our work to define and establish world-class, Hawaiian culture-based education for our haumāna, families and school community,” said Dr. Holoua Stender, KS executive vice president for Education.

 “We are thankful for the efforts of the many visionary kumu and leaders who have led us to this pivotal time in history.”

 The following content statement addresses Action 6 of the Ten Actions for fiscal year 2015-16, which called for KS to “Adopt cultural principles:”

 Kamehameha’s Cultural Principles of Hawaiian Identity serve as a foundation for all that we do at KS, most notably system-wide integration of Hawaiian Culture-Based Education (HCBE).

 Kamehameha Schools understands and believes that the revitalization of ʻŌlelo Hawaiʻi is critical to strengthening Hawaiian Identity and ensuring that the Native Hawaiian way of life will survive and thrive in perpetuity.
 In that light, Kamehameha Schools will cultivate, nurture, perpetuate, honor and engage in the regular use of ʻŌlelo Hawaiʻi- the native language of its founder and beneficiaries.

 II.
 Hoʻōla Lāhui – Revitalizing the Hawaiian People